 When calm prevails in the mangrove forests of Sundarbans, it is a warning of the approaching storm.

-The co-existence flourishes here, but it brutal and only the sharpest beings will outlive everybody else.
+The co-existence flourishes here, but it is brutal and only the sharpest beings will outlive everybody else.

 Key Factors Determining your Safety in Sundarbans